 We all know landlords typically skimp on window coverings.
 Nice wood blinds or shutters would be great, right?
 Unfortunately, most come with dreaded builder grade minis.
 Nothing says "rental" like horrendous off-white metal or plastic mini blinds.

 Hanging Curtains Without a Rod

-Curtain hardware is often a no-no in rentals because of the holes in wall created by mounting hardware.
+Curtain hardware is often a no-no in rentals because of the holes in the wall created by mounting hardware.
 Here's a great idea for hanging stationary curtain panels on either side of a window using common picture wire and small nails.
-(Note: two set of hands will come in handy for this project.)
-Upon move out, fill the nail holes with spackle and your landlord will be non the wiser.
+(Note: two sets of hands will come in handy for this project.)
+Upon move out, fill the nail holes with spackle, and your landlord will be none the wiser.

 If you need to block light and heat in a bedroom, purchase inexpensive thermal-backed curtains.
 Hang them on a tension rod positioned just in front of the mini blinds.
 The rod should fit snugly just inside the window frame and won't interfere with the mini blind mechanism.

 Beautify a Cramped Kitchen

 Apartments are notorious for having less-than-roomy kitchen work surfaces, drawers and cabinets.
 Once you put a toaster and coffee maker on the counter, it leaves little room for anything else.
 Likewise, cabinets and drawers can easily become overcrowded with basic kitchenware.
 Go minimal for a clean, organized look.